- 1. The Requirement

 - To assure that the effort is on track for delivery of the required functionality on time and within budget.

-- To improve software development practices both in responses to immediate customer issues and in support of the organizational process improvement goals.
+- To improve software development practices both in response to immediate customer issues and in support of the organizational process improvement goals.

 As can be seen, one of these objectives focuses on the project's ability to manage and control the project with quantitative data and the other objective focuses on organizational process improvement.